TheNetworkGuy/netbox-zabbix-sync/README.md

 #### Device tags

-As NetBox doesn't follow the tag/value pattern for tags, we will need a tag name set to register the netwbox tags.
+As NetBox doesn't follow the tag/value pattern for tags, we will need a tag name set to register the netbox tags.

 By default the tag name is "NetBox", but you can change this to whatever you want.
-The value for the tag can be choosen from 'name', 'display' or 'slug'.
+The value for the tag can be set to 'name', 'display', or 'slug', which refers to the property of the NetBox tag object that will be used as the value in Zabbix.

 ```python
 tag_name = 'NetBox'